Need fresh thinking? Help is a few keystrokes away.

 Those are all examples of influential people plugging a brand—successful influencer outreach programs that recognize the power of piggybacking on a person’s popularity.
 Odds are, none of them plugged the products out of kindness; they were likely paid or received a gift or favor.

-For restaurants, marketing through influencer outreach can be an extremely effective tactic.
+Marketing through influencer outreach can be an extremely effective tactic within the restaurant business, and food service industry in general.
 According to a recent study, 74% of consumers use social media for purchasing decisions.* If someone you respect says they enjoyed a meal at a local eatery, you’ll be inclined to sample the restaurant, as well.
-This tactic isn’t dissimilar to product placement in movies.
+This tactic for social publicity isn’t dissimilar to product placement in movies.

 We know you have a lot of questions about influencer outreach.
 Here, we’ll answer them.

 Many influencers operate well-followed blogs and social media accounts.
 Like Kardashian and Bieber, some are famous celebrities.
-But there are many more influencers who aren’t as well known but have substantial loyal audiences.
+But there are many more influencers who aren’t as well known but have substantial loyal audiences—including many potential customers.

 There are a number of online platforms and influencer networks that can help you locate and obtain an influencer for any budget.
 Here’s a sampling:

 Sometimes, regional up-and-coming influencers are worth seeking out.
 They are sometimes known as micro-influencers, and their voices can be powerful.
 You can often identify them by monitoring social media.
+Look for someone with more than followers.
+They need audience engagement to be effective.
 See who’s already talking about you or your restaurant competitors on their blogs or social accounts.
-Researching appropriate hashtags can also help locate local influencers who already may be advocates and who have a growing number of followers.
+Researching appropriate hashtags can also help locate local influencers who already might be advocates and who have a growing number of followers.

 Some well-known influencers receive large sums for mentioning or endorsing a business.
 It’s been reported that it costs more than $250,000 to have Kim Kardashian mention a business in a single Instagram post.
 What—your restaurant can’t afford that?